 In 2009, FHWA launched Every Day Counts (EDC) in cooperation with the American Association of State Highway and Transportation Officials (AASHTO) to speed up the delivery of highway projects and to address the challenges presented by limited budgets.
 EDC is a State-based model for identifying and deploying proven but underutilized innovations to shorten the project delivery process and improve safety, planning, and environmental outcomes.
 Every two years FHWA facilitates regional summits to give presentations on and share best practices from these innovations.
 EDC also provides funding and technical support to help transportation agencies and field practitioners apply the innovations during a two-year development cycle.

-HEPE is involved with implementing two EDC initiatives:
+HEPE is involved with implementing three EDC initiatives:

 Additional information and links to supporting materials and resources are provided in this section.